The Natural Rate of Unemployment Definition

 Data on the NRU in the US can be found on FRED.

 The Natural Rate of Unemployment Equilibrium

-In the diagram below, the Labor Demand curve represents how many workers firms are willing to hire at a given real wage.
+In the diagram above, the Labor Demand curve represents how many workers firms are willing to hire at a given real wage.
 While the Labor Force (LF) curve represents the number of workers willing to work at a given real wage.
 The LF1 curve shows the number of accepted jobs because of the assumption that people don’t generally accept the first job they are offered, and they keep searching for a better job offer.